eme64/blog/_posts/2024-12-24-Intro-to-C2-Part01.md

 The three most commonly involved build types in my daily work are:
 - product: fast, but harder to debug with.
 This is the build for Java users.
 Does not execute any asserts in the C++ VM code.
 We regularly add additional verification code in the form of assertions when changing or adding new VM code.
 These help to catch problems earlier.
 But they can slow down the execution of a Java program significantly.
 Therefore, we drop the assertion code in product builds for maximal performance.
 - (fast)debug: runs slower than product, but executes asserts, and allows debug VM flags.
 - slowdebug: runs slower than fastdebug.
-The C++ compiler runs with fewer optimizations, which makes it slower but it means that the VM has more symbols available, all variables are accessible, no inlining, etc., which enables a better debugging esperience with GDB / RR.
+The C++ compiler runs with fewer optimizations, which makes it slower, but it means that the VM has more symbols available, all variables are accessible, no inlining, etc., which enables a better debugging experience with GDB / RR.

 The difference in these builds is mainly differing GCC optimization levels.
 And debug builds have some extra debugging flags available.
 And only debug builds execute asserts (i.e. additional verification).